jennyChoudhry/manager/README.md

 * **Snag me at my desk** - If it looks like "I'm in the zone", it doesn't mean I expect not to be interrupted.
 Feel free to grab my attention.
 I may ask for up to a minute to finish something I am working on, such as an email I'm writing.

 * **Slack me** (@jennifer.choudhry).
-Even if you want in-person meeting, just message me to let me know.
+Even if you want an in-person meeting, just message me to let me know.
 If you would rather talk about something over slack, that's fine too.

 * **Throw something on my calendar** If you can't find time, reach out and I will make the time.